 For the third year in a row, demand for the Gold Eagle bullion coins marked a decline.
 Sales had reached a recent peak in 2009 when more than 1.4 million ounces worth of the coins were sold.
 For 2012, sales had measured 753,000 ounces across the four different sized coins.

-On June 28, 2012, the Mint released the 2012-W Uncirculated Gold Eagle, representing a second numismatic version for collectors.
+On June 28, 2012, the Mint released the 2012-W Uncirculated Gold Eagle (Buy on eBay), representing a second numismatic version for collectors.
 These coins were struck on specially burnished blanks and carried the “W” mint mark.
 The product was previously released from 2006 to 2008 in the full range of sizes.
 After a two year gap in production, the offering was resumed in 2011, but available only in one ounce size.

 Sales for the uncirculated coin progressed slowly, and an unexpected sell out occurred in November 2012.
 With a final audited mintage of just 5,829 pieces, this issue became the lowest mintage coin of the entire series across all bullion and numismatic issues.

 During 2012, the market price of gold ranged from a low of $1,540 to a high of $1,791.50 per ounce.
 The cumulative average price for the year was $1,668.98.